Decrypt6969/Decrypt6969/README.md

 ### Hello 👋
 My name is Marcos, I am a web developer since 2017, I have worked on several projects, both desktop and web.
 One of the biggest projects I worked on as a developer, was at Habbo   Hotel, in the time of 2019 to just over 2020.
-- I am currently trying to learn .LUA, a language I intend to master to serve some services to FiveM
+- I am currently trying to learn .LUA, a language I intend to master to serve some services to FiveM.

-About me:
+### About me:
 - My skills: <strong>HTML5, CSS3, JAVASCRIPT, NODE.JS, PHP, REACT-NATIVE, C#, .LUA</strong> and others.
 - São Paulo, Brazil.